IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

    | SHB v1.0  |  Data   | SHB V1.1  |  Data   | SHB V1.0  |  Data |
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~
-{: #three-section-blocks-figure title="File structure example: three Section Header Blocks in a single file"}
+{: #three-section-blocks-fig title="File structure example: three Section Header Blocks in a single file"}

-{{pcapng-classic-libpcap-figure}} shows a file comparable to a "classic libpcap" file - the minimum for a useful capture file.
+{{pcapng-classic-libpcap-fig}} shows a file comparable to a "classic libpcap" file - the minimum for a useful capture file.
 It contains a single Section Header Block (SHB), a single Interface Description Block (IDB) and a few Enhanced Packet Blocks (EPB).

 ~~~~